HOMESCHOOL (Previously 'Regarding the Pain of SpotMini')

 At the Housing the Human Festival, the film HOMESCHOOL encapsulates the research into database accountability

-HOMESCHOOL is a short 3D-animation film based on investigating synthetic training datasets for indoor computer vision.
+HOMESCHOOL, (2019, 12:44 min.) is a 3D-animation film based on investigating synthetic training datasets for indoor computer vision.
 Household robots rely on computer vision to navigate domestic environments, but a camera does not know what it is looking at.
 To train robots to understand their future environment, large datasets of 3D files are virtually assembled into model homes.
-Set within a scenography assembled with the contents of one of the largest training datasets, SceneNet RGB-D, the short film HOMESCHOOL makes visible the training data sealed within the resulting technology.
+Set within a scenography assembled with the contents of one of the largest training datasets, SceneNet RGB-D, the short film makes visible the training data sealed within the resulting technology.

 At the Housing the Human festival in radialsystem, the film will be presented as a scenographic screening, in which a virtual environment is explored by an unknown first-person narrator who’s learning by seeing, struggling to understand, while dwelling in ambiguities.